-Crop management involves managing the volume of fish and plant crops needed to meet the objectives of your marketing strategy.
-These involved an understanding of the approach that will be used to raise the fish and plant the crops and the schedule of planting and harvesting.
+Crop management involves managing the volume of fish and plant crops needed to meet your marketing strategy's objectives.
+These involved understanding the approach used that will raise the fish and plant the crops and the schedule of planting and harvesting.
 Discuss the specific method to be used, such as a raft system, media-based system, nutrient film technique (nft), or a combination of the three main systems of aquaponics.
 This section discusses the following questions:

-- Since the relationship between the fish and the plants are interdependent, will the volume of your plant crops meet the market demand drive of the volume of the fish needed to provide the necessary nutrients for the plant?
+- Since the relationship between the fish and the plants is interdependent, will the volume of your plant crops meet the market demand drive of the fish's volume needed to provide the necessary nutrients for the plant?

 - Will the volume of the fish from the water be able to support the demand of the plants?

 - Will the fish be marketed as a product of the farm or managed only to support crop production?

 - Will plant crops start from seeds on the farm or seedlings purchased from suppliers?